Blog

 Lens Considerations

 For this to work well, you want good control over the background.
 Because of this, I highly recommend a fast prime, 35mm or longer.
-Having a fast aperture, f/1.8 or large helps with light gathering and control of the out of focus elements around our subject.
+Having a fast aperture, f/1.8 or larger helps with light gathering and control of the out of focus elements around our subject.
 When using extreme, off axis compositions it matters even more that the lens chosen has close to zero distortion.
 You will of course, be able to avoid perspective distortion easily by using a longer lens and not being too close.
 As mentioned, for full frame, I suggest the shortest focal length for this technique be around 35mm.
 28mm may be possible if the lens has a very flat field and you aren't too close to the subject / they aren't human.
 A flat field 50mm prime works really well to get close.
 And obviously, portrait lenses like 85’s will be great here too.
 Get out of thinking that all distortion can be fixed in post.
 It sometimes just does not play out that way.
 Why not just select a lens with controlled distortion from the get go?
 I live with 35mm, 50mm and 85mm primes for this.
 Next, we want a relatively sharp lens off axis.
 I am happy as long as the subject isn’t blurry to my eyes on a 4K monitor.
 I will say that I am fond of the Kubrick picture Barry Lyndon, which uses super fast primes to shoot in candlelight.
 They aren’t the sharpest lenses on the planet, certainly by modern standards, but look at the candlelit scenes in this film and you will see why I love that look.
 I go by feel, not numbers or measurements of lenses.
 If you worry about flare, add that to the list of properties to look for.
 For me, I love flaring effects, so I actually look for lenses that add characer here.
 The 50mm f/1.4D Nikkor does this in spades.
 With the sun behind the subject, it will flare bright red and yellow / green areas if caught at the right angle.
-Another favourite is the 85mm f/1.4D Nikkor, a classic portrait lens.
+Another favourite is the 85mm f/1.4D Nikkor, a classic portrait lens with zero distortion.
 Not only does it give a beautiful rendering, if flares nicely and provides beautiful bokeh.
 I also do enjoy using a 35mm f/1.4 as I did in the above picture.

 Upper Quadrant framing - 50mm f/1.4D